Xyverle/nvim-config/README.md

 # Requirements
 neovim v0.8.3

-you need tar curl clang ripgrep and a nerd font
+you need tar, curl, clang, ripgrep, a nerd font and a terminal that supports ligatures

 I recommend Fira Code